[ Webinar ] 🏭 New mandatory UIMM agreement for 2024? What is it and how to respond as soon as possible!👷 [ Wednesday, June 7 at 11:30 a.m. ]

 Competency framework: everything you need to know in 5 minutes!

-What is a business repository?
+What is a trade repository?

-What is a competency framework?
+What is a skills repository?

 What is the difference between a job reference framework and a skills reference framework?